 ApsaraDB RDS for SQL Server supports automatic backup and manual backup.
-You can specify a backup cycle in a backup policy to automatically back up your the data of your ApsaraDB RDS for SQL Server instance.
-You can also manually back up your RDS instance.
-If log backup is enabled for your RDS for SQL Server instance, you can restore the instance to any point in time within the backup retention period.
+You can manually back up your instance, or configure a backup policy to automatically back up your instance.
+If log backup is enabled for your instance, you can restore the instance to any point in time within the backup retention period.

 Data backup

 RDS for SQL Server supports two data backup methods: physical backup and snapshot backup.
-For more information, see Use the snapshot backup feature.
+For more information, see Differences between snapshot backup and physical backup.

 Physical backup |